The Practices That Make Continuous Integration - Fix a Broken Build within 10 Minutes

 Mainline

-The Mainline is the line of development in Version Control which is the reference from which the builds of the system are created that feed into a deployment pipeline.
+The Mainline is the line of development in Version Control which is the reference from which system builds are created that feed into a deployment pipeline.

 For CVS and SubVersion, this is trunk.
 For Git, this is the remote main branch.
 For Mercurial, this is the remote default branch.